Papapetrou field as the gravitoelectromagnetic field tensor in stationary spacetimes: Papapetrou field as the Gravitoelectromagnetic field tensor of stationary spacetimes

-To find a covariant formulation of the quasi-Maxwell form of the Einstein field equations, as a first step and in analogy with the electromagnetic field tensor we express the introduced GEM field tensor \eqref{compoF} in terms of the GE and GM vector fields defined in the previous section.
+To express the Maxwell-type part of the quasi-Maxwell form of the vacuum Einstein field equations which resembles the vacuum Maxwell equations, as a first step and in analogy with the electromagnetic field tensor, we write the introduced GEM field tensor \eqref{compoF} in terms of the GE and GM vector fields defined in the previous section.
 In the coordinate system adapted to the time like Killing vector we have

 with its contravariant counterpart given by

 where